-These member states are together pushing for cars that run on e-fuels to be exempt from the ban.
+These member states were pushing for cars that run on e-fuels to be exempt from the ban.

-But France is ready to "fight" for the new legislation, according to Economy Minister Bruno Le Maire.
+But France has said it is ready to "fight" for the new legislation, according to Economy Minister Bruno Le Maire.
 It has taken two years to finalise the measures which now only need a formal stamp of approval from ministers to become law.